Attribution Systems

 What percentage of conversions does the Meta Pixel miss?

 The Meta Pixel alone, without Conversions API, now captures only 40-60% of conversions in many accounts, down from 85-90% before iOS 14.5.
-Approximately 85% of iOS users opt out of tracking when prompted by App Tracking Transparency, meaning the browser pixel can only see roughly 15% of iPhone users normally.
+Roughly 27-35% of iOS users opt in to tracking as of 2026.

 What is a good EMQ score and how does it affect cost?